By Dan Rubinstein

 “Science is the first steps toward building a knowledge-based economy and the jobs of the future,” said Duncan.
 “As I like to say, it all starts with science.”

-Carleton English Prof. Pius Adesanmi, the institute’s director, says that Hassim’s position as institute’s second full faculty member — the 50 or so other professors associated with the unit are all cross-appointed — is a huge leap forward.
+Carleton English Prof. Pius Adesanmi, the institute’s director, says that Hassim’s position as the institute’s second full faculty member — the 50 or so other professors associated with the unit are all cross-appointed — is a huge leap forward.

 “This is the culmination of Carleton’s vision for African Studies,” says Adesanmi.
 “We’re a dynamic community of scholars, and this will significantly increase our capacity.”